godpeny/pages/main/src/blog-post.7.md

 4. Many-to-Many RNN
 The Many-to-Many RNN type processes a sequence of inputs and generates a sequence of outputs.
 In language translation task a sequence of words in one language is given as input and a corresponding sequence in another language is generated as output.

 ## Language Model
+A language model is a model of the human brain's ability to produce natural language.
+Language models are useful for a variety of tasks, including speech recognition, machine translation, natural language generation and so on.
+Given sentence, language model tells you what is the probability of a sentence of that particular sentence.
+In other words, The chance that the next sentence you read somewhere out there in the world will be a particular sentence.
+For example, a speech recognition system picks the sentence is using language modeling by calculating the probability the candidate sentences.
+$$
+\begin{aligned}
+P(\text{The apple and pair salad}) &= 3.2 \times 10^{-13} \\
+P(\text{The apple and pear salad}) &= 5.7 \times 10^{-10} \\
+\end{aligned}
+$$
+With these probabilities, the second sentence is more likely to be the sentence.
+$$
+\begin{aligned}
+P(\text{sentence}) &= P(y^{\langle 1 \rangle}, y^{\langle 2 \rangle}, \ldots, y^{\langle T_y \rangle})
+\end{aligned}
+$$
+More specifically, what a language model does is that it estimates the particular probability of the sequence of words($y^{<T_k>}$).

+### Language Model with LLM(Large Language Model)
+Large language models (LLMs), currently their most advanced form, are predominantly based on transformers trained on larger datasets (frequently using texts scraped from the public internet).
+They have superseded recurrent neural network-based models, which had previously superseded the purely statistical models, such as the word n-gram language model.

+A large language model (LLM) is a language model trained with self-supervised machine learning on a vast amount of text, designed for natural language processing tasks, especially language generation.
+The largest and most capable LLMs are generative pretrained transformers (GPTs), which are largely used in generative chatbots such as ChatGPT, Gemini or Claude.

+### Language Model with RNN
+But we will focus on Language Model using RNN in this page.

 ### Sampling Novel Sequences

 ## Vanishing Gradients with RNNs

 ## Gated Reccurent Unit (GRU)